elneilios/cu-fcchat-docker/README.md

 .\restore.ps1 -SnapshotFolder 20251106_0102_3.2.11
 ```

-Backups are saved under `backups/` (this folder is ignored by git).
+Backups are saved under `backups/` and are tracked in the repository via Git LFS for colleague access.
 Test restores in a disposable environment.

 ## Upgrade phpBB guidance